raphaelsty/textokb/README.md

 #### Work in progress:

 I failed to use the `wiki80_bert_softmax` model from [Opennre](https://github.com/thunlp/OpenNRE) due to a pre-trained model loading error (i.e. tensorflow error).
-I used the lighter model `wiki80_cnn_softmax` in the context of reproducing Tomaz Bratanic's blog post.
+I used the lighter model `wiki80_cnn_softmax` when reproducing Tomaz Bratanic's blog post.
 It would be interesting to be able to easily add different models and especially transformers.